remoshock/remoshock/docs/TESTING.md

 <tr>
 <td>13.</td>
 <td>Wait five minutes</td>
-<td>There are at least 2 automatic generated messages per nameless receiver.
+<td>There are at least 2 automatic generated messages per Wodondog receiver.
 The message for each collar are at least 2 minutes and at most 2 minutes and 30 seconds apart.</td>
 </tr>

 <tr>
 <td>14.</td>
-<td>Press the beep button for the first Nameless receiver.</td>
+<td>Press the beep button for the first Wodondog receiver.</td>
 <td>The receiver beeps.</td>
 </tr>